-These are the easiest, homemade cinnamon rolls you can make!
+These are the easiest, homemade cinnamon rolls (do you eat cinnamon rolls with your venison chili like we do?–some think it’s strange) you can make!
 No-yeast, made with frozen Rhodes bread dough…they are a quick and simple breakfast recipe perfect for special days (we have them for Christmas morning!) and easy enough for your every day’s.

 I’m sure your family is similar to mine in their love for pastries on lazy weekend mornings.
 Mine adore all of those gluten-filled, high-calorie, time-intensive treats like scones, filled donuts, tarts, and of course…cinnamon rolls.
 Most weekend mornings I am not fond of being the one to get off the lazy train and be productive while everyone sits around cuddling and watching morning cartoons.
 So, I just don’t.
 Cereal it is!

 But these cinnamon rolls are so easy, so fast, and so tasty that Levi or Katie will ask on a Friday night if they can make them the next morning.
 They have made them enough times to know that the dough needs to be taken out the night before they want them or they are flat out of luck.
 As long as they’re prepared properly the next morning the two of them can be found side by side baking up a batch of quick cinnamon rolls.

 Do you want world peace?
 Have kids?
 Love your weekend lazy mornings?
 Want to be a better mom?

 Even for this quick cinnamon rolls recipe, you will need to be like my kids and one day ahead of the actual cinnamon roll making day. —be sure to get that frozen bread dough out the night before.
 If you forget, there is a quick thaw option (check the package) that takes a few hours.